Ian Jackson – Chair of the Board and Chair of the Governance & Search Committee

 Brian enjoys hill walking and photography.

-Nicola Shawe – Vice Chair of the Corporation Board and Vice Chair of Finance & General Purposes Committee
+Nicola Shawe – Co-Vice Chair of the Corporation Board and Member of Audit Committee

 Nicola is a Tax Director at a major UK and international bank, specialising in indirect taxes.
 She is a law graduate and has over 15 years experience of advising on a wide range of indirect tax issues on an in-house and consultancy basis.
 Nicola currently lives in London but grew up in Peterborough and maintains close family ties to the area.

 Educated at Nottingham Trent University (BA Hons Linguistics), Joanne initially trained with Nationwide Building Society as a member of their graduate programme, working within the Treasury function for a number of years.
 She has undertaken a wide range of qualifications and training over the years, from finance and Treasury to legal and business.
 Joanne became Director of Governance at Peterborough Regional College in 2016.

 Marco Cereste is a director of a number of businesses and Chair of the Italian Community Association.
 He is a former student of the College and has a diploma in business direction and an MBA from Loughborough University; he is an IoD Chartered Director.
 He has been Leader of Peterborough Unitary Authority, Deputy Chair of the East of England Development Agency, Chair of the National Trust Federation, Co-founder and Chair of the National NHS Confederation and Chair of NHS Peterborough.
 He has a number of honours, one of which is one of Italy’s highest.